Building a REST API with Nitric

 stack.

-nitric stack new
+nitric stack new dev aws

 Cloud deployments incur costs and while most of these resource are available with free tier pricing you should consider the costs of the deployment.

-In the previous step we called our stack dev
+We called our stack dev

 , let's try deploying it with the up

 When the deployment is complete, go to the relevant cloud console and you'll be able to see and interact with your API.
-If you'd like to make changes to the API you can apply those changes by rerunning the up

-When you're done testing your application you can tear it down from the cloud, use the down
+To tear down your application from the cloud, use the down

 command: